quintquant/jarvis/README.md

 INSTALLATION

-No installation required - just place the file functions_PCA_current.m in your working directory.
+Copy the .m files to your working directory.

 USAGE

+cd to your working directory.

 Start Octave.

-Type the command

- source "functions_PCA_current.m"

-This will make available the following Octave functions:
+The following Octave functions will be available:

 PCA
 gen_A